ModernPentestModernPentest

 ConvexClient configurationFunction permissions, database access

-If you add one of these platforms to your project later, our agents will detect it automatically during the next pentest.
-See Platform Agents for details.
+If you add one of these platforms to your project later, recon detects it automatically during the next pentest and tags the asset so the auditor can target it.
+See Reconnaissance for details.

 Combined Surface Testing